Server design recommendations

 • Multiple Live view sessions will increase the load on the Management Node.

-Below are our general recommendations for Conferencing Node (Proxying Edge Nodes and Transcoding Conferencing Nodes) servers.
+Below are our general recommendations for Transcoding Conferencing Node servers.
 For some specific examples, see Example Conferencing Node server configurations.

 Recommended host server specifications

-• Up to 48 vCPU per socket, i.e. 24 cores if using Hyper-Threading, 48 cores without
+• Maximum 48 vCPU per node, i.e. 24 cores if using Hyper-Threading

 • 1 GB RAM for each vCPU that is allocated to the Conferencing Node